-Ms. McKinney is a survivor of trauma, addiction, homelessness, and the psychiatric and criminal justice systems.
-She is a family advocate specializing in issues affecting African American women and their children and is a founding member of the National People of Color Consumer/Survivor Network.
-Ms. McKinney has been a consultant and advisor to the Center for Mental Health Services and is well known for her moving presentations to national audiences on issues such as seclusion/restraint, intergenerational family support, and minority issues in public mental health.
-Additionally, Ms. McKinney is a proud recipient of Mental Health America’s highest honor, the Clifford W. Beers Award, presented to a consumer of mental health and/or substance abuse services who best reflects the example set by Beers in his efforts to improve conditions for, and attitudes toward, people with mental illnesses.
-She is also the recipient of a Lifetime Achievement Award from the Substance Abuse & Mental Health Services Administration’s Voice Awards program which was presented to her for her distinguished leadership and advocacy on behalf of trauma survivors.
+Ms. McKinney was a survivor of trauma, addiction, homelessness, and the psychiatric and criminal justice systems.
+She was a family advocate specializing in issues affecting African American women and their children and is a founding member of the National People of Color Consumer/Survivor Network.
+Ms. McKinney was a consultant and advisor to the Center for Mental Health Services and is well known for her moving presentations to national audiences on issues such as seclusion/restraint, intergenerational family support, and minority issues in public mental health.
+Additionally, Ms. McKinney was a proud recipient of Mental Health America’s highest honor, the Clifford W. Beers Award, presented to a consumer of mental health and/or substance abuse services who best reflects the example set by Beers in his efforts to improve conditions for, and attitudes toward, people with mental illnesses.
+She was also the recipient of a Lifetime Achievement Award from the Substance Abuse & Mental Health Services Administration’s Voice Awards program which was presented to her for her distinguished leadership and advocacy on behalf of trauma survivors.

 Linda James Myers, Ph.D.